Careless & Dangerous Driving in Ontario: Laws, Fines, & Penalties

 Because Dangerous Driving is a criminal offence that will follow you for the rest of your life, it’s quite common for people charged with Dangerous Driving to agree to plead guilty to Careless Driving instead.

 Careless Driving is an offence under section 130 of Ontario’s Highway Traffic Act.
 It is described in the Act as driving a vehicle “…without due care and attention or without consideration for other persons…”.
-Common reasons you might be charged with Careless Driving in Ontario include:
+Police officers could issue a ticket for Careless Driving if they believe that the driver was:

 Because the language of this offence is pretty vague, it is one of the most common traffic charges laid by police.